LtanHonor/Deadball_PlayerGen/README.md

 or

-python -m pip install -r reuirements.txt
+python -m pip install -r requirements.txt

 Once PySimpleGui is installed, the program is run by: